Career HubJob Search

 3 key takeaways

-• The best ways to prep your job search assets and LinkedIn profile
+• The best ways to prepare your job search

-But don't worry: With a few key strategies and the right know-how, it's completely possible to get a job fast.
-From top to bottom, here are the job search tips that can help you start getting job offers in no time at all.
+But don't worry––with a few key strategies and the right know-how, it's completely possible to get a job fast.
+From top to bottom, here are top tips to help you find a job fast.

 The first step in any good job search is prepping the materials you'll use for each application.
 You'll need a strong: